 When you are selecting lubricants to use with a condom, buy the silicone or water-based products.
 Silicon stays wet and slippery for longer.
 However, don’t use too much.
 It can cause your condom to slip off.
 Avoid using oil-based lubricants because these degrade the latex.

-The process of choosing the right condom is not something you want to do in the heat of a sexual arousal.
+The process of choosing the right condom is not something you want to do in the heat of a sensual arousal.
 Take your time in the absence of your partner, or better still involve them in that process.
 It makes the experience easier, and you achieve accurate results.